Ed-Fi-Exchange-OSS/Meadowlark/docs/OAUTH2.md

 #### Invalid Token Response

-If the token is expired, or has been invalidated (for example, the client's access has been revoked), then the response will look like:
+If the token is expired, or has been invalidated (for example, the client has been deactivated), then the response will look like:

 ```json
 {